Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 If the acknowledgment form is in electronic form, then it shall contain the consumer disclosures required by Section 101(c) of the federal Electronic Signatures in Global and National Commerce Act.

-(c) The requirements of this Section are satisfied if the provider provides the following warning verbatim, both orally and in writing, with the caption "CONSUMER NOTICE AND RIGHTS FORM" in at least 28-point font and the remaining portion in at least 14-point font, to a consumer before the consumer signs a contract for the debt settlement provider's services:
+(c) Except as provided in subsection (d), the requirements of this Section are satisfied if the provider provides the following warning verbatim, both orally and in writing, with the caption "CONSUMER NOTICE AND RIGHTS FORM" in at least 28-point font and the remaining portion in at least 14-point font, to a consumer before the consumer signs a contract for the debt settlement provider's services:

 "CONSUMER NOTICE AND RIGHTS FORM

 We CANNOT GUARANTEE that you successfully will reduce or eliminate your debt.

 If you stop paying your creditors, there is a strong likelihood some or all of the following may happen:

 - CREDITORS MAY STILL CONTACT YOU AND TRY TO COLLECT.